rodriggj/gRPC_demo/readme.md

 The answer is because, while REST does solve many problems __it also has limitations__.

-1. _REST is "Chatty"_
+1. _REST is "Chatty" and introduces "Over-Exposure"_

 Because of the REST-ful convention to identify endpoints by Resource (aka `noun`), in a highly interactive use-case (e.g think Newsfeed or Blog Page) where multiple nouns have `associations`, `composition`, and `dependencies`; a Developer will have to make mulitple calls to consume the data required.
-These mulitple calls introduce bandwidth constraints, throttling limits, scope management determining if the consumer is even authorized to make the needed calls, and in summary becomes very difficult to manage.
+These mulitple calls introduce bandwidth constraints, throttling limits, endpoint scope management, and in summary becomes very difficult to manage.
+An additional and __VERY IMPORTANT__ reason why this "chatty" characteristic is _sub-optimal_ is that it `exposes` data that the consumer __did not need!__ Making multiple calls to various endpoints returns __ALL__ the data of the dependency resources.
+This is expensive; both on the compute resources and on the risk of exposing data that was not needed by the consumer.

 2. _REST introduces a need for "middleware"_